josiest/songwriting/songs/This Is How I Feel/lyrics.md

 Old friends, and maybe I still wanna
 See that vision come true

-And I'm so over feeling like
+But I'm so over feeling like
-A fucking loser, it's true
+A fucking loser for you
-I want some peace of mind but I'm
+I just want some peace of mind but I'm
 A fucking mess around you

 And I don't wanna deal with this shit
-Any more, I'm tellin' you
+Any more, yeah I'm through
 But all of these memories I have of you
 Haunt me every year or two

-I just wanna be free from
+And I just wanna be free of
 The pain I feel when they do
-But then I get so confused
+'Cause everything is so confusing
-'Cause I still wanna be around you
+When I wanna be around you

+But I know how you must feel
+Because I think I'm feeling it too
+That all this weight I'm carrying
+I shouldn't have put on you

-I'm sorry I dragged you in this
+So I'm sorry I dragged you along
-It was selfish of me to do
+It was selfish of me, it's true
-I just got confused 'cause I still
+I just got confused 'cause I
-Wanna be around you
+Wanted to be around you